 - 4. Now check the coordinate ordering and labeling convention.
 Press the MENU key and select "3.Settings" by pressing the 3 key.
 Select "3.Coord." by pressing the 3 key again.
 Order should be set to "ENZ", Label should be set to "XYZ" and AZ zero should be set to "North".
 Press REC/ENT after each setting is verified.
-After pressing the REC/ENT key for AZ zero, you return to the Settings screen. - 5.
-While still on the Settings screen, check the data recording format.
+After pressing the REC/ENT key for AZ zero, you return to the Settings screen. - While still on the Settings screen, check the data recording format.
 Select "8.Rec" by pressing the 8 key.
 Store DB should be set to "RAW+XYZ", and Data Rec should be set to "Internal".
 Press REC/ENT after each setting is verified.
 After pressing the REC/ENT key for Data Rec, you return to the Settings screen.
-Press the ESC key to return to the MENU screen.

-Creating a New Job (continued)
+Create a New Job (continued)